Stremio/addon-helloworld-python/README.md

 ## Step 2: Create `stremio-addon.py`

 Let's start with our add-on basic functionality.
-Create `stremio-addon.rb` with the following contents:
+Create `stremio-addon.py` with the following contents:

 ```python
 from flask import Flask, Response, jsonify, url_for, abort